What is the legal definition of a structure?

 Answer:

-A “structure” is generally defined as anything constructed or erected, the use of which requires a more or less permanent location on the ground or attachment to something having a permanent location on the ground.
-However, please check the particular zoning ordinance in question to see if it has a definition of this term.
+A “structure” is typically defined as anything that is built or constructed, which requires a permanent location on the ground or is attached to something that has a permanent location.
+However, it's important to check the specific zoning ordinance you are dealing with, as it may provide its own definition of this term.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.